-Sample - Affidavit of Posting - Notice of Public Hearing I, [Authorized Official], do hereby certify that pursuant to the laws of the State of Texas and of the [Grant Recipient], a Notice publishing the [Document] for TxCDBG Application No. [Application] was conspicuously posted in a manner plainly visible to the general public on [first date of posting] through [final date of required posting].
+I, [Authorized Official], do hereby certify that pursuant to the laws of the State of Texas and of the [Applicant], a Notice publishing the [Document] for Application No. [Application] was conspicuously posted at [Location] in a manner plainly visible to the general public on [first date of posting] through [final date of required posting].
 Pursuant to TxCDBG program requirements, the notice has been posted in two locations:

-osted Notice: [for example, lower loor of the County Courthouse, etc -
+Location of Posted Notice: [for example, lower left corner of east window of City Hall, or in the center of the north door of the County Courthouse, etc.]

-tion of Posted Notice: [City's/Cour ty's website URL or second phys sical location]
+Second Location of Posted Notice: [City's/County's website URL or second physical location]

-is legible, and nis affidavit is a photograph of the d screen shots of the web posting, if applicable. s in which the notice
+Attached to this affidavit is a photograph of the Notice as posted on the premises in which the notice is legible, and screen shots of the web posting, if applicable.

-Grant Recipient Sign nature and Title Date
+[Grant Recipient Signature and Title Date]

+Signed this , 20,

+Signature of Affiant

+Printed Name of Affiant

-Agreement No
+Agreement No.

-State of Texas County of Subscribed and swo rn to before me by

-this day of , 20
+SWORN TO AND SUBSCRIBED BEFORE ME on this day of , 20.

-SEAL Notary Signatu ure

-My Commission exp ires:
+Notary Public in and for the State of Texas

+My commission expires:

+Citizen Participation Plan: